 Imagine a world where traffic jams are a thing of the past, where your daily commute involves soaring above the mundane, and where the sky is not just for birds and planes, but for personal flying vehicles.
-This vision of the future, often depicted in science fiction, has tantalized us for decades.
+Even so, this vision of the future, often depicted in science fiction, has tantalized us for decades.
 Yet, here we are in the 21st century, still firmly grounded, wondering: why don't we have flying cars yet?

 Main Obstacles Preventing the Advent of Flying Cars